c-blake/cron/README.md

 Compile-time Checked Ranges
 ---------------------------
-Using a Nim distinct range[0..23] for "hours" prevents you from successfully compiling a program with dumb mistakes in numbers.
+Using a Nim `distinct range[0..23]` for "hours" prevents you from successfully compiling a program with dumb mistakes in numbers.
 Similar ideas are enforced on the other common time fields.
-The only cost is writing ".H" after using an hour.
-This also prevents mistakes if you mismatch fields in a tuple, such as `(m,h) == (0.H, 30.M)`.
+The only cost is writing `.H` after using an hour.
+This also prevents mistakes if you mismatch fields in tuples, such as `(m, h) == (0.H, 30.M)`.
 Similar comments apply to month/weekday enums or days of the month.
-(No calendar of which months have how many days is done, however.)
+(No calendar of days in each month is done, however.)
+This will not stop you from accidentally running jobs each loop (an intended use case).

-While this cannot prevent you from accidentally running a job every minute, it can prevent a lot of other dumb mistakes.
-Personally, I prefer the explicit names of fields and units to having to remember "which column is which" or always put a comment to that effect in traditional crontab entries.

 Re-compile/updates with [`crup.sh`](crup.sh)
 --------------------------------------------